-A temperature trigger would be annually evaluated by the NSTC.
-The temperature trigger under this sub-option is defined by two out of three consecutive years of winter surface temperature (Boothbay Harbor, Maine) and spring bottom temperature (NEFSC Spring Bottom Trawl Survey) below the 80th percentile of the reference period (1984-2017).
+A temperature trigger will be annually evaluated by the NSTC.
+The temperature trigger is defined by two out of three consecutive years of winter surface temperature (Boothbay Harbor, Maine) and spring bottom temperature (NEFSC Spring Bottom Trawl Survey) below the 80th percentile of the reference period (1984-2017).

-If the temperature trigger is reached, it would prompt the option to reopen the winter sampling program without the use of size sorting grates, if desired by the Section.
-By running the winter sampling program without the use of size sorting grates, the NSTC may evaluate industry-sampled recruitment.
-It should be noted that regardless of the presence or tripping of a temperature trigger, the Section may choose to set a research set-aside (RSA) quota and reopen the winter sampling program at any time as part of the specifications process.
+If the temperature trigger is reached, it will prompt the Section to consider reopening the winter sampling program without the use of size sorting grates.
+By running the winter sampling program without the use of size sorting grates, the NSTC can evaluate industry-sampled recruitment.
+It should be noted that regardless of the presence or 'tripping' of a temperature trigger, the Section may choose to set a research set-aside (RSA) quota and reopen the winter sampling program at any time as part of the specifications process.
 The temperature trigger is intended to signal that the winter sampling program would be beneficial in considering further steps to reopen the fishery such as a stock assessment update.
-However, temperature alone would not be sufficient indicator to run a full stock assessment update with projections unless more information is gathered about the condition of the stock.
+However, temperature alone is not a sufficient indicator to run a full stock assessment update with projections unless more information is gathered about the condition of the stock.